apache/pulsar/site2/website/versioned_docs/version-2.10.0/getting-started-standalone.md

                | >>> | 17.0.3.6.1   | amzn    | installed  | 17.0.3.6.1-amzn
 ```

-If you have any Java 17 version installed, uninstall it:
+If you have any Java 17 version installed, uninstall it.
 ```shell
 sdk uinstall java 17.0.3.6.1
 ```